CS180-spring/cs180-22-cs180-22-theboys/README.md

 ## Project Features

+### View NFTs

+A customer is able to view all of the NFTs that are currently being offered in two areas of the web application.
+The first area involves a carousel that can be seen on the Home page.
+This carousel has a select amount of NFTs that are randomly taken from our inventory.

 ## Available Scripts

 For this project, we utilized React.js for our front-end development.
 In order to start our web application,you can run: